 Alexis Edghill Whalen

-Alexis spent most of her childhood in the great outdoors, much of it on the Federal Lands, where she developed a strong connection with the natural world.
-Some of her most significant childhood memories are of her efforts to persuade others to see the world the way she did.
+Alexis spent her childhood in the great outdoors, much of it on the Federal Lands, where she developed a strong connection with the natural world.
+Her most significant childhood memories are of efforts to persuade others to see the world the way she did.
 A woodlot wasn’t just waiting for a highway to burst through it, but a habitat for native species.
 A pristine river system wasn’t a potential storm sewer for urban sprawl, but a vital source of clean water.
 Silence and darkness weren’t a void awaiting development, but a space in which to breathe, listen, and imagine a world where the economic benefits of preservation would exceed those of development.
-Alexis is a business graduate from the School of Hospitality & Tourism at the University of Guelph (B.Comm) and brings work experience in marketing, consulting and photography to her role with Land Over Landings.
+Alexis is a graduate from the School of Hospitality & Tourism at the University of Guelph (B.Comm) and brings work experience in marketing, consulting and photography to her role with Land Over Landings.